msgpack/msgpack-erlang/README.md

 ## TODO

-- spawn in Request
 - session TIMEOUTs for client and server
 - where do I make <<"nil">> atom??
 - error handling
--- what if happens when badarg/noproc/bad_clause, and exceptions.
 -- check Msgpack-RPC spec of error handling
 - crosslang test
 -- Ruby: msgpack-rpc 0.4.5 can't access while 0.4.4 works